My best homemade spaghetti sauce with meat cooks long and low in a slow cooker for a savory, complex flavor that can’t be duplicated in jarred sauce.

-This recipe calls for a slow cooker, which is indispensible to achieving the texture, flavor, and complexity of this sauce.
+This recipe calls for a slow cooker, which is indispensable to achieving the texture, flavor, and complexity of this sauce.
 I’ve tried this recipe on the stovetop, and it never turns out the same.
-Low and slow are the way to go with this yummy sauce!
+Low and slow is the way to go with this yummy sauce!

-To freeze: Allow sauce to cool for 30 minutes before transferring to a freezer gallon ziploc bag.
-Remove as much air from bag as possible, label and date the item, and place in the freezer.
+To freeze: Allow sauce to cool for 30 minutes before transferring to a freezer gallon Ziploc bag.
+Remove as much air from the bag as possible, label and date the item, and place in the freezer.

 To prepare from frozen: Thaw sauce or defrost, placing into a slow cooker.
-Add a jar of spaghetti sauce (we use Bertolli tomato basil) and some fresh parmesan.
+Add a jar of spaghetti sauce and some fresh parmesan.
 Cook on low 7-8 hours.